Lunch and Antiques in Rosenberg

 Indian & Pakistani Feasting

 My friend Kristi and I tried Himalaya a couple years ago.
 We weren't overly impressed, mostly because we felt a little rushed at lunch.
+So last week, we met up with our husbands, to give the place another try.

 Don and I arrived on a Thursday evening at 6:30.
 We parked in the strip mall lot and counted about 5 other options for Indian food.
 That was no surprise since we were in the Houston area, known as the Mahatma Gandhi district.
 I was feeling sort of at home in the area, since I'd recently spent 5 hours shopping at a number of Sari Shops across the street... for an Indian wedding.
 I should have dressed up for dinner!